django/code-of-conduct/conferences.md

 * We advise that you share the list of attendees with us such that we are able to check it against our list of Code of Conduct offenders.
 If any of the attendees appears on our list as flagged or blacklisted, we will inform you about this.

-* If you have any trouble with setting up a Code of Conduct policy for your conference, reach out to us and we will be able to help you through the process of creating one.
+* If you have any trouble with setting up a Code of Conduct policy for your event, reach out to us and we will be able to help you through the process of creating one.

 ### During the event